mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 that we are working completely alone in a silo.
 We don't look at what we are doing.
 This is usually not the case.
 So for instance, l am also able to review their code and whatnot.
-I believe this is quite useful because first of all, we do require two approvals on each request.
+I think this is quite useful because first of all, we do require two approvals on each request.
 So by definition, if there are two of us, I cannot approve my own stuff.
 I have to get somebody else from another team to also approve my changes, but it also builds this culture of at least having this